Vizzuality/marxan-cloud/docs/features/role-based-access-control/development-plan.md

 * Update the already existing `projects-acl` implementation module to implement the defined interface.
 * Create point-of-entry service in the `access-control` module that wraps the `projects-acl` module.
 * Update existing calls of the `projects-acl` module to use `access-control` instead.
+* Implement CRUD actions for the `projects-acl` module.
-* Call the `access-control` service to check permissions for projects in the required places in the code.
+* Call the `access-control` service to check permissions for projects in the required places in the code (according to the permissions defined in the HLD document).

 ## Release 2 (later)

 * Implement platform admin users.
-* Create `organizations-acl` module with a service to check access implementing the IAccessControlService interface defined in the `access-control` module.
+* Create `organizations-acl` module with a service to check access implementing the defined interface.
+* Implement CRUD actions for the `organizations-acl` module.
-* Create `solutions-acl` module with a service to check access implementing the IAccessControlService interface defined in the `access-control` module.
+* Create `solutions-acl` module with a service to check access implementing the defined interface.
+* Implement CRUD actions for the `solutions-acl` module.
-* Create `scenarios-acl` module with a service to check access implementing the IAccessControlService interface defined in the `access-control` module.
+* Create `scenarios-acl` module with a service to check access implementing the defined interface.
+* Implement CRUD actions for the `scenarios-acl` module.